 - Boil 5 cups of water, then stir three cups of the water with sugar until dissolved and let tea bags steep in remaining two cups for 10 minutes. (make sure all of the sugar dissolves or the brandy slush will taste grainy)

-- Remove tea bags, and pour liquid together into a large bowl and add lemonade concentrate, orange concentrate, and brandy.
+- Discard tea bags, and combine tea with the sugar water in a large bowl and add lemonade concentrate, orange concentrate, and brandy.
 Stir to combine, cover, and place in the freezer overnight.